The Mobility Parking Scheme (MPS) provides parking concessions to people with mobility disability.

 Parramatta NSW 2124

-If you're approved to not have your photo taken, you'll be sent a letter of exemption, which you or your representative will need to bring to the service centre.
+If you're approved to not have your photo taken, you'll be sent a letter of exemption, which you or your representative will need to bring to a service centre.

 Fitness to drive

 If you're required to undertake a driving assessment, please refer to Driver testing and COVID-19.